Swan Spirit Animal Symbolism and Dreams

 It is said that swans could transcend the spiritual realms of the sky, land, and water.
 As such, they were highly depended on to shuffle messages back and forth between these realms.

 Swans have a close association with water – which is a symbol of self-awareness.
-Gaelic tales show that many people relied on these animals to understand their own consciousness.
+Gaelic tales show that many people relied on these animals to understand their consciousness.

 Symbolism of the Swan in Eastern Culture